cloudflare/workers-docs/content/reference/apis/configuration_variables/kv.md

 You can [write more than one key-value pair at a time with wrangler](/tooling/wrangler/kv_commands/#kv-bulk) or [via the API](https://api.cloudflare.com/#workers-kv-namespace-write-multiple-key-value-pairs), up to 10,000 KV pairs.
 A `key` and `value` are required for each KV pair.
 The entire request size must be less than 100 megabytes.
-We do not support this from within a worker at this time.
+We do not support this from within a Worker script at this time.

 ## Expiring Keys